awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

 ------
 #### [ Java ]

-The following example restores a copy of an object that has been archived using the AWS SDK for Java\.
+The following example restores a copy of an object that has been archived by using the AWS SDK for Java\.
 The example initiates a restoration request for the specified archived object and checks its restoration status\.

 For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.